arencrg/tahobrokencode/README.md

 - Aug 16 2017 - PROGRESS, ACTUAL, REAL PROGRESS (I'm proud of you, man.)

-- Aug 17 2017 - Finishing touches on the presentation, a bit of practice
+- Aug 17 2017 - Finishing touches on the presentation, a bit of practice.

 ## TO DO

-- Functionality still a bit lacking (it's still a static map, so...), please fix if you have the time
+- Functionality still a bit lacking (it's still a static map, so...), please fix if you have the time :-)